 Maine's new state-run exchange platform, CoverME, is now in use; enrollment grew by more than 10% for 2022

 Maine exchange overview

-Starting in the fall of 2020, Maine took on more oversight of the exchange, with a transition to a state-based exchange using the federal enrollment platform (ie, the state still uses HealthCare.gov).
-But Maine is transitioning to a fully state-run exchange as of the 2022 plan year, starting with the plans that are sold during the open enrollment period that began November 1, 2021.
+Starting in the fall of 2020, Maine took on more oversight of the exchange, with a transition to a state-based exchange using the federal enrollment platform (ie, the state still used HealthCare.gov).
+But Maine transitioned to a fully state-run exchange as of the 2022 plan year.
 CMS granted conditional approval for the fully state-run exchange in September 2021.

 The state is also working on a variety of other reforms, including a merged risk pool for individual and small group plans, and standardized health plans.
 Legislation to get the ball rolling on the state-run exchange and merged risk pool was enacted in Maine in March 2020.

 Maine has one of the few remaining ACA-created CO-OPs (Community Health Options, or CHO), which is one of only three CO-OPs (nationwide) offering coverage as of 2022.

 The open enrollment period for 2022 coverage ran from November 1, 2021 to January 15, 2022.
 Outside of open enrollment, a special enrollment period is necessary in order to enroll or make changes to your coverage.
 In most cases, a qualifying event is necessary in order to trigger a special enrollment period, but there are some special enrollment periods that don’t rely on a specific life event.
 Learn more in our comprehensive guide to special enrollment periods.

 - Community Health Options

 - Harvard Pilgrim HMOs

 All three of the insurance companies have statewide service areas, so Maine’s exchange enrollees can all select from among plans offered by three insurers.